Explore science with this water cycle project created with LEGOs®!

 Explain that the second part of the water cycle -- evaporation -- happens because of the heat the sun creates and radiates on bodies of water.

-If this is a new concept, read Fun Ways to Teach Kids about Science for some easy ideas on showing kids what evaporation & condensation look like at home.
+If these are new concepts, read Fun Ways to Teach Kids about Science for some easy ideas on showing kids what evaporation & condensation look like at home.

 Your water cycle project should look something like this -- cloud with preciptation, land mass, body of water & sun.
 The blue LEGOS between the water and sun represent evaporation.